Montara, California: Notable

 In 2003, Montara Water and Sanitary District purchased its water system from the German industrial firm RWE.
 Montara and Moss Beach residents overwhelmingly supported a bond for the purchase and repair of the system.
 The high, spiraling rates and a decades-long water moratorium were key motivations behind the bond measure.

 Point Montara Light is a lighthouse in Montara, located just west of the Cabrillo Highway at Point Montara.
 Montara Light was originally established in 1875 as a fog signal station after several ships ran ashore in the late 1860s.
 The cast-iron lighthouse was brought from Wellfleet Harbor, Cape Cod, Massachusetts in 1925.
 It continues to operate as an aid-to-navigation maintained by the U.S. Coast Guard.
 The lighthouse demarks the northern point of the Fitzgerald Marine Reserve, a holding of Special Biological Significance owned by the State of California.
 The lighthouse grounds also serve for an international hostel, Point Montara Lighthouse.

+Chart House Restaurant (since 1913), site of Bandits (2001).